wp-plugins/wp-double-protection/readme.txt

 **Q. What happens if I reactive the plugin?**

-A. when you reactivate the plugins, all the second passwords of the user gets reset to the primary or main or first password, until the second passoword is set again from user profile.
+A. With version 1.1, the reactivating of plugin does not reset the second password.
+Only resetting password resets the second password to the new first or main password.

 == Screenshots ==
 1. WP login
 2. User Profile

 == Changelog ==
+= 1.1 (9th Oct 2014) =
+* Allowed to keep the second password for the users after reactivating the plugin.
+* No resetting of second password on reactivating the plugin.

 = 1.0 (6th Oct 2014) =
 * First release.

 == Upgrade Notice ==
-1.0
+1.1